Violence against Christians in India: Manifestation

 Each year, India's internal security and its National Minority Commission officially list more than a hundred religiously motivated acts of violence which are committed against Christians, but the actual number of such attacks is probably higher, because Indian journalists estimate that only about 10% of such attacks are ever reported.
 These attacks include the ransacking of churches, monasteries, and other Christian institutions, the burning of copies of the Bible, the desecration of cemeteries, the murder of priests and missionaries, and the sexual assault of nuns.

 From 1964 to 1996, at least 38 incidents of violence against Christians were reported.
 In 1997, 24 such incidents were reported.
 Since 1998, Christians in India have faced a wave of violence.
 In 1998 alone, 90 incidents were reported.
 According to the Indian Parliament, between January 1998 and February 1999, a total of 116 attacks on Christians occurred around the country.
 Many of the attacks occurred in the north and west, where the Christian community is smaller and has strong Hindu nationalistic sentiments.
-A November 2001 survey by the National Commission for Minorities (NCM) reported 27 attacks on Christian institutions and Christians in 1997, 86 instances in 1998, 120 instances in 1999 and 216 attacks in 2000.
-According to the NCM, the "persecution" of Christians had increased since the Bharatiya Janata Party came to power in 1998.
+A November 2001 survey by the National Commission for Minorities reported 27 attacks on Christian institutions and Christians in 1997, 86 instances in 1998, 120 instances in 1999 and 216 attacks in 2000.
+According to the commission, the persecution of Christians had increased since the Bharatiya Janata Party came to power in 1998.
 In 2001, the All India Christian Council reported that Indian Christians are attacked every 36 hours.